 Denver Pet Partners provides service and support to children and adults with developmental disabilities and other special needs to facilitate their inclusion into the social and economic mainstream of community life.
-This is accomplished by registered volunteer handler-animal therapy teams working collectively with teachers and therapists to provide goal-directed intervention in which an animal is incorporated as an integral part of the individual educational plan (EIP) or counseling session.
-13 educational/child welfare facilities are served including schools for children with special needs, adult day care programs, after school programs, residential treatment centers, child advocacy centers, a juvenile correctional facility, and government mental health facilities.
+This is accomplished by registered volunteer handler-animal therapy teams working collectively with teachers and therapists to provide goal-directed intervention in which an animal is incorporated as an integral part of the individual educational plan or counseling session.
+Among those served are schools for children with special needs, adult day care programs, after school programs, residential treatment centers, child advocacy centers, a juvenile correctional facility, and government mental health facilities.

-Denver Pet Partners provides education to the public on the benefits of the human-animal bond and the field of animal-assisted interaction on an on-going basis through presentations at healthcare facilities, schools and universities, conferences, health fairs, and community events.
-In addition to the people who received public education through 2014, Denver Pet Partners responded to over 500 inquiries from the public via the website and phone.
+Denver Pet Partners provides education to the public on the benefits of the human-animal bond and the field of animal-assisted interventions (AAI) on an on-going basis through presentations at healthcare facilities, schools and universities, conferences, health fairs, and community events.
+Denver Pet Partners responds to over 500 inquiries annually from the public about our programs.

-Denver Pet Partners also offers training for healthcare professionals on how to incorporate therapy animals as a viable treatment modality through the Animal-Assisted Applications course; and provides specialized training for therapy animal teams to prepare them to participate in literacy mentorship programs such as Reading Education Assistance Dogs (R.E.A.D.).
+Denver Pet Partners also provides specialized training for therapy animal teams to prepare them to participate in literacy mentorship programs.

 Denver Pet Partners volunteer handler-animal therapy teams provide positive physiological effect, psychological well-being, decreased feeling of loneliness and isolation, increased social and verbal interactions, reduced stress, enhanced pro-social orientation, a source of support and increased perception in the ability to cope, to patients in acute and residential care facilities, group homes and hospice.